Rana-codes/Sudoku_Solver/README.md

      |   |   | 1 |   |
      +---+---+---+---+

-The input file will have -
+The input file will have-

     4 4
     1 2 4